Relatively Fast and Reasonably Furious: Evidence for Increased Burstiness in Smaller Halos at Cosmic Dawn: Results

 Let us now extend the analysis to data at other redshifts.
 We remain at $z\lesssim 6$ where $\Ha$ can be directly measured in NIRCam medium bands, and fit the UVLFs from \citet{Bouwens21}, biases from \citet{Harikane}, and H$\alpha$/UV ratios from \citet[][in Fig.~\ref{fig:HaUV_ratios_allz}]{simmonds24_masscompl} at $z\sim 4-6$, where again we assume they are uncorrelated so we multiply their likelihoods.

 Before combining all redshifts $z\sim 4-6$, let us fit one at a time to ensure they are consistent.
 Fig.~\ref{fig:posteriossigmatau_z456} shows the posteriors for the PS parameters $\sigmaPSD$ and $\tauPSD$ at each $z$.
 These all overlap, showing consistent results between them (as well as with the $z\sim 6$ results from Fig.~\ref{fig:cornerssigmaPS_z6_tau}, though with slightly weaker burstiness $\sigmaPSD$).
 That is, all $z\sim 4-6$ data separately prefer similar burstiness parameters, with no obvious redshift evolution on either $\sigmaPSD$ or $\tauPSD$.
 We find $\sigmaPSD\approx 1.8-2.6$ at all $z$, with a clear degeneracy in the $\sigmaPSD-\tauPSD$ plane, and a large amount of overlap in the ellipses despite the different evolution of dust, metals, stellar masses, and even cosmic age between $z=4$ and 6.
+From comparing the posteriors of the PS parameters at each redshift we find that $-0.1<d\sigmaPSD/dz<0.3$ and $|d\log_{10}\tauPSD/dz|<0.4$ within 68\% CL, both consistent with zero.
 We also find that all three redshift separately prefer growing burstiness towards the faint end, with very similar slopes (full posterior in Appendix~\ref{app:extraposteriors}).

 As there is no apparent evolution on the PS parameters in Fig.~\ref{fig:posteriossigmatau_z456} we also perform an analysis that combines the information on the entire $z\sim 4-6$ data (augmenting our model by allowing the main SFE parameters $\log_{10}\epsilon_\star$ and $\log_{10} M_p/\Msun$ to vary smoothly with redshift through derivatives).
-The additional power of co-adding redshifts breaks parameter degeneracies and allows us to measure the amplitude and timescale of burstiness separately.
+The additional power of co-adding redshifts breaks parameter degeneracies (especially between $\sigmaPSD$ and its derivative against halo mass) allowing us to measure the amplitude and timescale of burstiness simultaneously.
 We find an amplitude of burstiness $\sigmaPSD = 2.11^{+0.11}_{-0.08}$ and a correlation timescale $\log_{10}\tauPSD /{\rm Myr} = 1.40^{+0.32}_{-0.24}$.
 Variability in the SFH is built as a superposition of bursts (drawn as a Gaussian random field) with a characteristic coherence length $\tauPSD$.
-As such, our results indicate that bursts are coherent over $\tauPSD= 25^{27}_{-11}$ Myr timescales.
+As such, our results indicate that bursts are coherent over $\tauPSD= 25^{+27}_{-11}$ Myr timescales.
 We find little to no preference for changing timescales with halo mass ($d\log_{10} \tauPSD/d\log_{10} M_h= 0.04 \pm 0.26$ is consistent with zero, given the large uncertainties).